syncfusion-content/javascript-docs/js/DropDownTree/HowTo.md

 ## Display the Validation message in the same line as the DropDownTree

 In the DropDownTree control, the `display` property for the outer wrapper element will be set to `block`, by default.
 So, modifying it to `inline-block` will move the validation message to the same line as the DropDownTree.
-Rrefer to the following code.
+Refer to the following code.

 {% highlight html %}